 Drawbacks of keeping a legacy system

-As new technologies come to market, business behaviors and customer buying habits, may change or evolve rapidly.
-The legacy system may not be able to support these new behaviors or the processes that they introduce.
+As new technologies come to market, business behaviours and customer buying habits, may change or evolve rapidly.
+The legacy system may not be able to support these new behaviours or the processes that they introduce.